 There are also three stages which are connected with three parts of the Lingam.

 The base is called Evolution (Srishti), which indicates the development or creation of something in nature.

 From the beginning of pedestal and before the base of the pedestal is called Preservation (Sthiti), which is primarily associated with the force fields of the universe, like Magnetic Fields, Gravitational Fields, etc.

 And the last one is Involution (Samhara), which indicates destruction.
 The destruction is not only indicating death or apocalypse of the universe but also the death or destruction of negative things like ego, jealousy, anger etcetera for the salvation of the individual beings.

 Note: Sometimes the Shiva Lingam is depicted with a snake coiled up the phallus.
-This is a symbol indicates the Kundalini Energy, which resides in all human beings at the base of the spine.
-This energy is non-existent in the biological level, which can only be found in the etheric level.
+This is a symbol that indicates the Kundalini Energy, which resides in all human beings at the base of the spine.
+This energy is non-existent at the biological level, which can only be found on the etheric level.

 So What a Shiva Lingam Holistically Means?

 Shiva Lingam is the symbol of Brahman.
 Shiva is also called the Nirakar Nirguna Brahman.

 The Nirakar means formless, Nirguna means which has not any attribute and Brahman means which is all-pervading with eternal consciousness.
 Hence the human form is not needed for depiction.